 In the last two years, 68 percent of the nonprofits in a study on innovation were unable to move their ideas forward.
-The four most salient obstacles were related to funding and included lack of funds, growth capital availability, narrowness of government funding streams, and foundations that encourage innovation but don't sustain it.
+The four most salient fundraising obstacles included lack of funds, growth capital availability, narrowness of government funding streams, and foundations that encourage innovation but don't sustain it.247

 When we want a ready source of funding, our eyes commonly look outside of the agency and toward our funders for support.
 Sometimes we'll also cut costs through things like negotiating for lower rent or cutting overhead.
-There's nothing wrong with this, but we often overlook a readily available source of funding and a quick boost to operational effectiveness, which is to eliminate underperforming or inconsequential lines of business.
+There's nothing wrong with this, but we often overlook a readily available source of funding (and a quick boost to operational effectiveness), which is to consider eliminating underperforming or inconsequential lines of business.

-Beware of the sunk cost fallacy, also known as escalation of commitment, which causes people to actually increase their investment to a course of action because of what they've put into it and despite knowing it is a lost cause.
-Be open to the idea of shutting strategies down including complete lines of business.
-You cannot be all things to all people.
+Beware of the sunk cost fallacy, also known as escalation of commitment.
+This counterproductive behavior occurs when people increase their investment in a lost cause because of the effort they've already put toward the initiative.248 Be open to the idea of shutting down any fully developed or emerging strategies - you cannot be all things to all people.

 It is certainly true that competitive advantage is all about how you are better than your rivals.
 Having more lines of business than any other agency may accomplish this, but it's not likely to be viable for the long term.
-The essence of strategy may indeed be "choosing to perform activities differently or to perform different activities than rivals," but this doesn't mean doing everything for everyone.
-What then is the essence of strategy?
-Remember the words of Michael Porter, "The essence of strategy is choosing what not to do."
-255
+The essence of strategy may indeed be "choosing to perform activities differently or to perform different activities than rivals."
+However, this doesn't mean doing everything for everyone.
+What then is the key to strategy?
+Remember the words of Michael Porter, "The essence of strategy is choosing what not to do."249

-Before you make your decision about which - if any - of the strategies including those you are currently doing and those you might want to do, take time for portfolio analysis.
-These tools include simple ones like the ubiquitous Growth-Share Matrix from the Boston Consulting Group shown below:
+Before you make your decision about which - if any - of the strategies (including those you are currently doing and those you might want to do), take time for portfolio analysis.
+These tools include simple ones like the ubiquitous Growth-Share Matrix from the Boston Consulting Group shown below:250

 Relative Competitive Position (Market Share)

 Low High

-Business Growth High "Question Marks" "Stars"
+Business High Growth Low "Question Marks" "Stars"

-Rate Low "Dogs" "Cash Cows"
+Low "Dogs" "Cash Cows"

 There are many variants to this simple four-quadrant matrix.
-One of the most useful is the similar Portfolio Analysis Matrix from Robert Gruber and Mary Mohr that some people call the Double bottom line Matrix:
+One of the most useful is the similar Portfolio Analysis Matrix from Robert Gruber and Mary Mohr251 that some people call the Double Bottom Line Matrix:

+Benefits (Social Value)

+Low High

-Benefits (Social Value) Low High Business Positive Sustaining (Necessary evil?)
-Beneficial (Best of all possible worlds) Growth Rate Negative Detrimental (No redeeming qualities) Worthwhile (Satisfying, good for society)
+Positive Sustaining (Necessary evil?)
+Beneficial (Best of all possible worlds)